 Magnesium glycinate?
 Why?

-Calmful Sleep is meant to deliver a high dose of magnesium at a single time – before bed.
+Calmful Sleep is formulated to deliver a high dose of magnesium at a single time – before bed.
 Taking a high dose of magnesium at any one time can have a laxative effect, and this is more true of magnesium citrate than glycinate.
 (Many of our customers thank us for it!)